-- 1 Opening Zapi display. - 2 Press ENTER to go into the general menu. - The display will show: - 4 Press ROLL UP or ROLL DOWN button until SAVE PARAM. appear on the display. - 5 The display shows: - 6 Press ENTER to go into the SAVE function. - This facility has been used before the type of chopper data stored appears on the top main with a 2 digit reference. - Keep pressing either ROLL UP or ROLL DOWN keys until the second Main indicates a FREE storage facility. - 1 You can see the items that are being stored whilst the SAVE routine is happening. - 1 When finished, the console shows: - Press OUT to return to the opening Zapi display.
+- 1 Opening Zapi display. - O Press ENTER to go into the general menu. - 3 The display will show: - 4 Press ROLL UP or ROLL DOWN button until SAVE PARAM. appear on the display. - 5 The display shows: - 6 Press ENTER to go into the SAVE function. - 7 If this facility has been used before the type of chopper data stored appears on the top main with a 2 digit reference. - 8 Keep pressing either ROLL UP or ROLL DOWN keys until the second Main indicates a FREE storage facility. - (9) Press ENTER to commence SAVE routine. - 1 You can see the items that are being stored whilst the SAVE routine is happening. - 1 When finished, the console shows : - (2) Press OUT to return to the opening Zapi display.